kartikey-udainiya/StarXAI/readme.md

 1. Requirement
     a.)
 Docker daemon
-2. Go in the folder directory and Run the commmand. --> docker-compose up --build
+2. Go in the folder directory Create a file in the root directory --> .env
+3. Copy the content of the File env-example-With-Docker and paste it in the newly created .env file.
+4. And Run the commmand. --> docker-compose up --build
-3. open the browser and type the URL --> localhost:3000/home
+5. Open the browser and type the URL --> localhost:3000/home